krovs/oscp-writeups/docs/Proving Grounds/Linux/clue.md

 ![](../assets/Pasted%20image%2020250325111457.png)

-So the private key is the same for anthony and root so read id_rsa and make ssh login
+So the private key is the same for anthony and root so read id_rsa and login via SSH

 ![](../assets/Pasted%20image%2020250325111432.png)

 ## Post Exploitation

 ![](../assets/Pasted%20image%2020250325111529.png)